China-Europe trains in 2022: east-west imbalance and drops in volume

 Poland is still the main force

 From the perspective of overall traffic, Poland is still the main destination of China Railway Express.
 The overall traffic decreased by 21,87 per cent year-on-year, and the rate of decline was the lowest among EU member states.
 Compared with the 61,19 per cent decline in eastbound trains, the 13,41 per cent decline in westbound ones can be described as gentle.
 According to Liu Lijun, general manager of Toprail, the western route can maintain a relatively low rate of decline.
-This is because of the war in Ukraine and the COVID-19 epidemic, which is inseparable from the influx of e-commerce goods.
+This is because of the conflict in Ukraine and the COVID-19 epidemic, which is inseparable from the influx of e-commerce goods.

 German exports are going strong